mbilalf/demo-profile-api/README.md

 Three type of tests can be written:
 1. Unit tests on functionality that don't require spring environment.
 No tests written as there is not much functionality.

-2. Unit tests on code that require spring environment (e.g. controllers) but should be isolated from other layers of code or integrations (db, queues etc).
+2. Unit tests on code that require spring environment (e.g. controllers, services) but should be isolated from other layers of code or integrations (db, queues etc).
-*UserProfileControllerTest* covers few of tests.
+   - *UserProfileControllerTest* covers few of tests.
+Tests in this class would look more relevant when DB integration is done.
+Serive and controller layer do no manipulation and simply handover the data from Db(Map currenlty).
+In that case separate unit test for UserProfileService should also be added.

 3. Integration testing - implemented as unit test without mocking the dependencies.
 This will expand and will require more configuration when integrations increase. *UserProfileControllerIntegrationTest* provides a sample integration test.